lamberta/devkit-doc/api/animate.md

 1. `subject {object}` ---The view or object to animate.
 2. `group {Group}` ---The group object for this animation, [see below](#class-group)

-Creates a new Animator with an object with properties to animate and a Group to add them to.
+Creates a new Animator with a [View](../api/ui-view.html) or object to animate, with an optional Group to add them to.
 Note: the preferred method for creating an animator object is not to use the `new` keyword, but instead to invoke the animate function:

 ~~~
+// do not use:
+// var animator = new animate.Animator(object);
+// instead use this:
 var animator = animate(object);
 ~~~

 ### animator.clear ()
 1. Return: `{this}`

-Clears the animation frames currently scheduled.
-This will stop the animation immediately, without completing the animation.
+Clears any animation frames currently scheduled.
+This will stop the animation immediately without completing any additional frames.

 ~~~
 var myAnimation = animate(view).now({